 We experienced modest revenue growth in the fourth quarter of fiscal year 2011 while continuing our cost savings initiatives and product development investments in the fourth quarter of fiscal year 2011 with revenue of \$78.8 million for the quarter ended September 30, 2011 compared to revenue of \$78.7 million for the quarter ended July 1, 2011.
 On September 30, 2011, we entered into a loan agreement which provides for a revolving credit facility of up to \$100.0 million that matures in September 2016, replacing a previous \$50.0 million revolving credit facility.
 As of September 30, 2011, we obtained a valuation of our common stock prepared using a methodology consistent with the one used for the July 1, 2011 valuation discussed above.
-The September 30, 2011 valuation determined the fair value of our common stock to be \$3.88 per share, on a non-controlling basis.
+The September 30, 2011 valuation determined the fair value of our common stock to be \$15.52 per share, on a non-controlling basis.
 Similar to the valuation we previously obtained in July 2011, this valuation included consideration of various alternative potential liquidity opportunities available to us on a probability weighted basis, such as a sale of our company or an initial public offering of our common stock, using a range of potential outcomes in terms of the timing of such events and at what valuations such events might occur.
 The September 30, 2011 valuation generally reflected lower estimated values for the potential liquidity scenarios than reflected in the July 2011 valuation, and also gave a higher probability weighted to an initial public offering scenario than the prior valuation.
 These changes in assumptions had the general effect of lowering the valuation of our common stock since the prior valuation, reflecting continuing public concern over the pace of economic recovery and financial and stock market performance.
-We experienced a decline in revenue in the first quarter of fiscal year 2012 with revenue of \$73.0 million for the quarter ended December 30, 2011 compared to revenue of \$78.8 million for the quarter ended September 30, 2011.
-Based on the valuation obtained and the factors discussed above, our board of directors contemporaneously concluded that the fair value of our common stock was \$3.88 per share as of the grant date in November 2011.
-We did not make any equity grants in September, October or December 2011.
+Based on the valuation obtained and the factors discussed above, our board of directors contemporaneously concluded that the fair value of our common stock was \$15.52 per share as of the grant date in November 2011.
+We did not make any equity grants in September or October 2011.